perladvent/perldotcom/content/article/deploying-dancer-apps-addendum.md

 Starman works by loading a main driver process which then fires up as many worker processes as you ask it for.
 Without the “–preload-app” option, each of those processes loads a copy of the application.
-But with this option, each worker processes reads the main driver’s copy of the application and only loads its own copy when it wants to write something.
+But with this option, each worker process reads the main driver’s copy of the application and only loads its own copy when it wants to write something.
 This can be a big memory saving – although it’s important to note that the documentation warns: